cilium/tetragon/docs/content/en/docs/use-cases/host-system-changes/linux-kernel-modules.md

 ## Monitor Unloading of kernel modules

-Using the same [monitor-kernel-modules](https://raw.githubusercontent.com/cilium/tetragon/main/examples/tracingpolicy/host-changes/monitor-kernel-modules.yaml) tracing policy allows to monitor unloading of kernel modules.
+Using the same {{< policy-ref "system-integrity/monitor-kernel-modules.yaml" >}} tracing policy allows to monitor unloading of kernel modules.

 The following [ProcessKprobe]({{< ref "/docs/reference/grpc-api#processkprobe" >}}) event will be generated: